This Friday, staff at Italy’s Venice Marco Polo, Milan Linate, and Milan Malpensa airports are set to strike for 24 hours.

 To prepare for delays and other flight disruptions, be sure to pack a change of clothing as well as any essentials in your cabin baggage.
 Also, download your airline’s mobile app and sign up for email and SMS alerts so you’ll stay on top of how these strikes might impact your travel plans.

 Also, remember that if your flight is cancelled or delayed, you should always ask airline agents what caused it and take note of their answer.
 This will be invaluable supporting evidence if you choose to file a claim for compensation.
-You can also check to see if your flight is eligible for compensation in our free compensation calculator.
+You can also check to see if your flight is eligible for compensation in our free flight compensation calculator tool.

 Back to News list